PDXpert PLM Software

 Yes, there are two basic approaches.

 PDXpert can import part/document lists, bills of materials, qualified supplier part lists, file attachments, part substances, custom attributes, organizations and persons using the built-in External Data Importer utility.
 Simply copy your data into the spreadsheet formats as described in our help file, and follow the import instructions.
+We have an on-line tutorial that introduces the basic ideas.

 We can also perform these steps — and much more — for you.
 If you have complex data, need to recreate complete item histories, or want to migrate your data from another PLM system, we can help.
 The extracted data should be in a reasonably standard format, either as a native database backup or something like CSV.
 We typically quote the work on a per-day basis, but will also consider a fixed-cost project bid if the conversion/import appears straight-forward.